-When creating medicated feed labels, it is the feed manufacturer's responsibility to ensure that:
+When creating medicated feed labels, it is the manufacturer's responsibility to ensure that:

-- The indication for use & drug level on the medicated feed label are within the Code of Federal Regulations (CFR) Approval for the species and class of the animal being fed (See Figure 1). - All applicable caution and warning statements are included (See Figure 2). - Feeding and mixing directions are accurate and likely to be followed.
+- Indication for use & drug level on the medicated feed label are within the Code of Federal Regulations (CFR) Approval for the species and class of the animal being fed. - All applicable caution statements are included (See Figure 1). - Feeding and mixing directions are accurate, and likely to be followed.

 Figure 1.
-CFR approval for monensin for increased milk production efficiency in dairy cows.
+Example: Applicable warning and caution statements for a Type C feed medicated with monensin for increased milk production efficiency in dairy cows as per FDA CFR 558.355.